 The narrative flow of Bazar is far too simple, has its share of clichés and is a mite too convenient.
 The screenplay is mostly functional and the film only kicks into a higher gear around the halfway mark once the conflict is set up between Khanna and Prem over Bijli.
 Much of the first half to set up this main conflict of the film is weakly developed, particularly the love story between Bijli and Prem.
 It happens far too instantly and is bereft of any memorable romantic moments between the two.
 Hence, when the break up happens, the intensity of the heart-break of the two is not entirely convincing.
 Yes, their songs are melodious, romantic and suitably pathos ridden but lack the required build up.
 Just about the only nice touch in their love story is when after they stage Prithviraj-Sanjukta, Prem, on a horse, rides away with Bijli directly from the stage to an isolated, romantic spot for the two of them to be alone.
 It’s also pretty interesting that once Bijli walks out on Khanna, she lives in with Prem, though they sleep in separate rooms (of course)!

 Bazar, though released in 1949, seems to have been in the making for some time, in fact, from pre-Independence times.
-In a a song, Zara Sun Ho Hum Apna Pyar Ka Afsana Kehte Hain, combined with traveling train shots supered with city names representing the all India tour of the theatre troupe, one of the cities mentioned is Lahore.
+Or it is set in a period before Independence.
+However, the film doesn’t make that quite clear.
+In a a song, Zara Sun Ho Hum Apna Pyar Ka Afsana Kehte Hain, combined with traveling train shots supered with city names representing the all-India tour of the theatre troupe, one of the cities mentioned is Lahore.
 And at the end of the film, Prem sings a song, Shahidon Tumko Mera Salam, as a tribute to the martyrs who gave up their lives in India’s freedom struggle.
 That said, the Indian Independence movement is not featured anywhere in the film, which concentrates more on the dramatic story at hand but Bazar does end on an seemingly idealistic note wherein Prem, Bijli and Khanna swear to make their plays more issue based for the people and growth of the country.